Back to Top

 • Interdepartmental transactions - are allowable for units that sell to external customers, including auxiliaries and activities; e.g., Campus Union Operations, system-owned bookstores, campus convenience stores, Conferences and Institutes, Division of Intercollegiate Athletics, and other system sponsored programs and events.

-• Material Transfer Agreement (MTA) payments under $4,999 - are allowable if the MTA was processed in accordance with your University’s MTA contract process and the MTA is fully executed PRIOR to making the payment.
+• Material Transfer Agreement (MTA) payments under $4,999 - are allowable if the MTA was processed in accordance with the proper university MTA contract process and the MTA is fully executed PRIOR to making the payment.
 Chicago should consult the Office of Sponsored Programs; Urbana should consult UIUC Purchasing; Springfield should consult UIS Purchasing.

 • Memberships - see 8.1.3 Determine the Allowability of Specific Expenditures for additional information.

-• Off-site repair of equipment by incorporated entities - are allowable if the amount of the repair is known in advance to be less than the Cardholder's maximum transaction limit and there are no terms and conditions.
+• Off-site repair of equipment - are allowable if the amount of the repair is known in advance to be less than the Cardholder's maximum transaction limit and there are no terms and conditions.

 • Postage Stamps - postage stamps for system mail are allowable from all funds.
 However, postage stamps purchased with state funds must be perforated with a Block "I" for identification purposes according to Illinois State Statute 30 ILCS 500/25-35.
 These perforated stamps are available for purchase at: